Small Post on Solo Play & Motivation

 If the advantage of playing loose and leaning into chance is that it helps empty my hands and create surprise, the disadvantage is that it maybe doesn't give me enough to hang on to.
 To return to the pondwater metaphor, it feels as though I am too buoyant, always being pulled back to the surface.

 For the most part.
-In the most recent solo game I'm running, I slowed down for a sessions for the second operation.
+In the most recent solo game I'm running, I slowed down for a session in the second operation.
 Played into atmosphere.
 Played with downtime.
 There were only a handful of rolls, and not much action, but it was easily the strongest session I've played solo so far, and felt like welcome proof of the medium's viability for me.
 For a moment, I felt alongside the character I was playing.
 And that was really neat.

 I think that's one of the core appeals of role-playing games, after all.
 Being somebody else for a bit.